Learning to Adopt Generative AI: Model

-As introduced in RQ2, users with different demographic backgrounds may derive varying levels of utility from using ChatGPT.
-Therefore, we model each individual's demographic attributes as contributing linearly to her representative utility, allowing us to characterize the potential \textit{utility divide}.
+As introduced in RQ2, users with different social characteristics may derive varying levels of utility from using ChatGPT.
+Therefore, we model each individual's attributes as contributing linearly to her representative utility, allowing us to characterize the potential \textit{utility divide}.

 Note that in other discrete choice settings \citep{train2009discrete}, only differences in utility are relevant; therefore, only one constant term is needed in the utility functions of the two alternatives to capture the baseline relative differences between ChatGPT and the traditional search engine.
 However, in our learning model, where we normalize the distribution of individuals' initial beliefs, both constants can be identified, as discussed in Section \ref{sec:est_identification}.
-Additionally, the parameters $(\alpha_1, \ldots, \alpha_5)$ also capture differences in relative utility instead of absolute utility.
+Additionally, the parameters $(\alpha_1, \ldots, \alpha_7)$ also capture differences in relative utility instead of absolute utility.
 For instance, a positive $\alpha_1$ would indicate that users with higher education tend to derive greater relative gains from using ChatGPT compared to traditional search engines.

-However, unlike traditional search engines, ChatGPT has been launched only recently, and individuals may not initially be fully certain about ChatGPT's utility $u_{it1}$.
-Therefore, \textit{before} a user $i$ decides whether to use ChatGPT to fulfill her query, she first forms an expectation of the utility based on the information available up to period $t$ (hereinafter referred to as ``perceived utility"), and then choose the alternative that maximizes her expected utility.
+Since ChatGPT has been launched only recently, individuals may not initially be fully certain about ChatGPT's utility $u_{it1}$.
+Therefore, \textit{before} a user $i$ decides whether to use ChatGPT to fulfill her query, she first forms an expectation of the utility based on the information available up to period $t$ (hereinafter referred to as ``perceived utility''), and then choose the alternative that maximizes her expected utility.
 The perception formation process follows the Bayesian learning framework \citep{wang2024identification}, and will be elucidated in Section \ref{subsec: learning}.